OfficeDev/VBA-content/VBA/Excel-VBA/articles/application-onkey-method-excel.md

 The  _Key_ argument can specify any single key combined with ALT, CTRL, or SHIFT, or any combination of these keys.
 Each key is represented by one or more characters, such as `"a"` for the character a, or `"{ENTER}"` for the ENTER key.

-To specify characters that aren't displayed when you press the corresponding key (ENTER or TAB, for example), use the codes listed in the following table.
+To specify characters that aren't displayed when you press the corresponding key (for example: ENTER or TAB ), use the codes listed in the following table.
 Each code in the table represents one key on the keyboard.